ovh/docs/pages/platform/data-platform/overview/guide.en-gb.md

 Forget about vendor-lock, OVH Analytics is based on a fully open-source data platform.
 It is meant to stay accessible and operable with standard big data tools.

-You can delete your cluster after use whenever you want, even just after a few hours.
+You can delete your cluster anytime, should it be hours or months.

 [Learn more about Open Cloud Foundation](https://open-cloud-foundation.org/)